thnproduct/sidekick-docs/docs/plugins/sidekick-web-ide/introduction/events-panel.md

 ![ Sidekick - Event Clicked](../../../.gitbook/assets/TracepointEventClicked.png)

 Snapshot Event Results is designed to demonstrate detailed information about the tracepoint event (a.k.a snapshot).
-In this area, there are three tabs that give us information about the tracepoint event from different aspects:&#x20;
+In this area, there are three tabs that give us information about the tracepoint event from different aspects:

 * Variables Tab
 * Metadata Tab